Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Installation

-It used to be that both ADT and Guardian Protection required professional installation.
-Both companies usually include it for free when you buy a system, but that can make it difficult to add on more products down the line — you’d need to pay for those new products to be installed.
-Neither is new to offering professional installation, either, so expect a top-notch professional installation regardless of who you go with.
+Both ADT and Guardian Protection require professional installation.
+Thankfully, they regularly include it for free when you buy a new system, but it can make it difficult to add more products down the line.
+You’d need to pay for those new products to be installed.
+That said, neither is new to offering professional installation, so expect a top-notch professional installation regardless of who you go with.

 Contracts

 ADT went the opposite direction.
-Nowadays, they don’t require a contract, but you’ll need to install your own ADT system to avoid the contract.
-For professionally installed systems, they still start at a three-year contract unless you live in California, where the maximum contract is two years.
+They still require a three-year contract for the most part, but if you live in California, you can actually get a two-year contract instead.
 Needless to say, we prefer the flexibility that ADT offers.

 Tip: Before signing a contract, you should always know what you’re getting into.
 Be sure that you understand the terms and conditions of your contractual agreement.
 You will need to make sure that you can afford the monthly payments and that the system of your choice satisfies your needs.
 Otherwise, if you want to return the system before your contract ends, you might be forced to pay early termination fees (which are never fun and can get quite hefty).